slightech/MYNT-SDK-IOS/doc/readme_en.md

 ### - (void)writeAlarmDelay:(NSInteger)seconds;
 > Used to set the alarmdelay of the mynt(unit: second)
 >
-> ⚠️: if mynt disconnect, mynt will alarm
+> ⚠️: This is used for anti-lost sceanrio.
+When mynt disconnected with your device, how the alarm will be dealyed.
+This is used to avoid false alarm.
+For iOS devices, we suggest to set this value to "15" seconds.
+And for Android device, we would suggest to set this value to "40".
+Depending on bluetooth performance.

 ```
 mynt.writeAlarmDelay(20)
 ```

 ### - (void)writeControlMode:(MYNTControlMode)mode;
-> Userd to set the controlmode of the mynt.
-If the controlMode is Custom, customClickValue will go into effect
+> Used to set the controlmode of the mynt.
+Only when the controlMode is Custom, customClickValue will be effective.

 ```
 mynt?.writeControlMode(.Music)
 ```

 ### - (void)writeClickValue:(MYNTClickEvent)clickEvent eventValue:(MYNTClickValue)eventValue;
-> Userd to set the clickvalue of the mynt.
+> Used to set the clickvalue of the mynt.
 >
 > ⚠️: If set this, controlmode will switch to custom.
+> ⚠️: Only when the Controlmode and eventValue of MYNT are "Custom", when users press the button on MYNT, then you will get notification of what the clickEvent is (click, doubleClick or others) by method ``mynt:didReceiveClickEvent:``

 ```
 mynt?.writeClickValue(.Click, eventValue: .MusicNext)
 ```

 ### - (void)writeClickValue:(MYNTClickValue)click doubleClick:(MYNTClickValue)doubleClick tripleClick:(MYNTClickValue)tripleClick hold:(MYNTClickValue)hold clickHold:(MYNTClickValue)clickHold;
-> Userd to set the clickvalue of the mynt.
+> Used to set the clickvalue of the mynt.
 >
 > ⚠️: If set this, controlmode will switch to custom.
+> ⚠️: Only when the Controlmode and eventValue of MYNT are "Custom", when users press the button on MYNT, then you will get notification of what the clickEvent is (click, doubleClick or others) by method ``mynt:didReceiveClickEvent:``

 ```
 mynt?.writeClickValue(.MusicPlay, doubleClick: .MusicPlay, tripleClick: .MusicPlay, hold: .MusicPlay, clickHold: .MusicPlay)